-Based on Table 7, it can be seen that all VIF values below 10 and Collinearity between X 3 and X 4 there is a correlation relationship even though it doesn't affect the regression model.
+Based on Table 7, it can be seen that all VIF values below 10 and Collinearity Tolerance are above 0.1, so there are no symptoms of multicollinearity.
+But between X 3 and X 4 $\,$ there is a correlation relationship even though it doesn't affect the regression model.